Ana-Alice-Honorio/Ana-Alice-Honorio/README.md

 <h3> More about me </h3>

+Hello welcome to my profile.

 You can call me Alice.
-I graduated in 2019 in HR.
-Since then I have worked as a recruiter specifically in IT.
-I started studying software development and here I am.
+I worked from Jan/2020 to Aug/2022 as a tech recruiter and migrated to the development area.

+Today I work as a Fullstack with Javascript stacks and strengthening my knowledge in the Infra/DevOps area.

 ##